North Carolina Hummingbird Migration: 11 Documented Super Aviators

 How to Help Hummingbirds in Hot Weather

-Fall migration begins in August and most hummingbirds will be gone from North Carolina by October.
+Fall migration begins as early as late July and most hummingbirds will be gone from North Carolina by October.

 Hummingbirds can withstand far lower temperatures than most people think.